Full list of Nuggets

 There are many concrete structures around the world that have been externally strengthened with FRP, including bridges, retail and industrial building, multi-storey car-parks, lighthouses and cooling towers.

-Design guidance is given in Concrete Society Technical Report 55, along with guidance on site operations, surface preparation, quality control etc. Guidance on some aspects of bridge strengthening is given in Highways Agency ( now Highways England) documents.
+Design guidance is given in Concrete Society Technical Report 55, along with guidance on site operations, surface preparation, quality control etc. Guidance on some aspects of bridge strengthening is given in Highways England documents.